Ayushkushwaha2005/ScamSense-SRS/README.md

-# ScamSense-SRS
-Software Requirements Specification for ScamSense project
+This repository contains the Software Requirements Specification document for the ScamSense Behaviour-Based Scam Awareness Simulator project.